ElyesKhechine/distracted-driver-behavior-classification-with-vgg16/README.md

 ### Usage

 1. Prepare the dataset and ensure proper data preprocessing.
-2. Train the VGG16 model using the provided scripts or Jupyter notebooks.
+2. Train the VGG16 model using the Jupyter Notebook.
 3. Evaluate model performance using provided evaluation scripts and visualizations.

 ## Contributing

-Contributions aimed at enhancing the model's performance and extending its capabilities are welcome.
+Contributions are welcome to enhance the model's performance and extend its capabilities.

 ## License